 5. Caretakers & Support Systems

-Caretakers, and support networks through cancer which can include friends, partners, spouses, religious communities are vital through cancer.
-Having a sense of support while going through a health battle makes the journey easier to bear, and less lonely.
+Caretakers and support networks through cancer – which can include friends, partners, spouses, and religious communities – are vital during cancer.
+Having a sense of support while going through a health battle makes the journey easier to bear and less lonely.

 Related: For Ovarian Cancer Patients, Support Groups Can Offer Comfort and Encouragement